MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/dcs-inspection.md

     ![Choose data classification service inspection type.](media/dcs-sensitive-information-type.png)

-4. You can use the [default sensitive information types](https://support.office.com/article/what-the-sensitive-information-types-look-for-fd505979-76be-4d9f-b459-abef3fc9e86b) to define what happens to files protected by Microsoft Cloud App Security.
+4. You can use the [default sensitive information types](https://support.office.com/article/what-the-sensitive-information-types-look-for-fd505979-76be-4d9f-b459-abef3fc9e86b) to define what happens to files protected by Microsoft Defender for Cloud Apps.
 You can also reuse any of your [Office 365 custom sensitive information types](https://support.office.com/article/create-a-custom-sensitive-information-type-82c382a5-b6db-44fd-995d-b333b3c7fc30).
     > [!NOTE]
     > You can configure your policy to use advanced classification types such as [Fingerprints](/microsoft-365/compliance/document-fingerprinting?view=o365-worldwide&preserve-view=true), [Exact Data Match](/microsoft-365/compliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification), and [trainable classifiers](/microsoft-365/compliance/classifier-get-started-with).